Toutouwai/CustomPaths/README.md

 It is highly recommended to set access controls on the `custom_path` field so that only privileged roles can edit it: superuser-only is recommended.

 It is up to the user to set and maintain suitable custom paths for any pages where the module is in use.
-If you are basing the custom path on the names of parent pages you should have a strategy for updating custom paths if parent pages are renamed or moved.
+Make sure your custom paths are compatible with ProcessWire's `$config` and `.htaccess` settings, and if you are basing the custom path on the names of parent pages you will probably want to have a strategy for updating custom paths if parent pages are renamed or moved.

 ### Example hooks to Pages::saveReady